EB-3 to Green Card: Childcare Worker's Journey to U.S. Residency

 7. Helping the children with their schoolwork

-Case
+VisaNation Case Strategy

 To bring Selena to the U.S. and eventually secure her legal work status, we filed an initial B-2 visa to allow her temporary stay.
-Our team framed the case so that a childcare worker qualified under a skilled worker, which meant we could file Selena’s application through the EB-3 to green card process.
-We then embarked on the multi-stage PERM process to obtain a green card, under the EB-3 category.
+Our team framed the case so that a childcare worker qualified as a skilled worker, which meant we could file Selena’s application through the EB-3 to green card process.
+We then embarked on the multi-stage PERM process to obtain a green card under the EB-3 category.

 Stage 1